bmuzuraimov/Multinex/CONTRIBUTING.md

-# Contributing to TypeIt
+# Contributing to Typit

-Thank you for your interest in contributing to TypeIt!
+Thank you for your interest in contributing to Typit!
 This document provides guidelines and instructions for contributing to the project.

 ## Code of Conduct